Adaspur

-Adaspur is a village in the Kantapada block of Cuttack district, Odisha, India.
-It is known for its historical significance, business activities, and cultural landmarks like the Baraha Nrusingha Temple and Tara Pokhari.
-The village is connected by State Highway 60 (SH-60) and is home to educational institutions such as Udayanath College of Science and Technology and Prachi Academy.
-Its population is approximately 8,000 as of 2023, according to local estimates.
+Adaspur is a village in the Kantapada block of Cuttack district, Odisha, India, known for the Baraha Nrusingha Temple.
+The village is connected by State Highway 60 (SH-60) and is home to the Udayanath College of Science and Technology.
+Its population is approximately 8,000 as of 2023.

 History

-Adaspur, historically known as "Ardharasapura" and "Attahasapur," lies along the Prachi River.
-It was part of the Prachi civilization, an ancient cultural region in eastern Odisha.
-The Baraha Nrusingha Temple is a prominent historical site in the village.
-According to local tradition, the original temple was constructed in the 9th century AD by the Somavamshi dynasty, which ruled Odisha between the 9th and 12th centuries and is credited with building several temples in the region.
-It is believed that the temple was later destroyed during an Islamic invasion, possibly linked to historical raids in eastern India, and was rebuilt by local residents between 1910 and 1920.
-Further historical records are needed to substantiate these claims.
+Historically known as "Ardharasapura" or "Attahasapur," it was part of the Prachi civilisation in eastern Odisha.

+According to local tradition, the Somavamshi dynasty constructed the Baraha Nrusingha Temple in the 9th century AD, and the temple was later destroyed during an Islamic invasion.
+The temple was rebuilt by residents between 1910 and 1920.